henleyb/henleyb/README.md

 ##### I could benefit from being around more seasoned developers who also have a love for code.
 You'll hopefully be a team with at least one or two devs that go to events and meetups and also enjoy going out socially as a team.

 ##### My main experience is with HTML, CSS (SCSS), JavaScript, React, Node, C#, Java, T-SQL.
-I am focusing on levelling up my HTML, CSS, JS and React at the moment before moving on to others, most likely MongoDB, Node and Express to be a solid MERN dev.
+I am focusing on levelling up my HTML, CSS, JS and React at the moment before moving in to more depth with MongoDB, Node and Express to be a solid MERN dev.

 ##### On the other hand, if you're looking for help with coding then fire me a message as I'm open to mentoring too.